 - Veteran whose death resulted from a service-related injury or disease, OR

-The death gratuity is a payment of $100,000, (100% tax free) that is paid to the next of kin for the following armed service members:
+The death gratuity is a tax-free payment of $100,000 that is paid to survivors of the following armed service members:

 - A member who dies while on active duty or while on authorized travel

 - A reservist who dies while on inactive duty training or on authorized travel